wismer/sunnyside-citywide/README.md

 I wrote this gem for a few reasons:

 <ol>
-  <li>1.)
-To be able to make my life as a glorified data entry clerk for a home health care agency and their billing department more tolerable.</li>
+  <li>To be able to make my life as a glorified data entry clerk for a home health care agency and their billing department more tolerable.</li>
-  <li>2.)
-To make it simple enough and easy to use so that my co workers could use it in case that I am not around.</li>
+  <li>To make it simple enough and easy to use so that my co workers could use it in case that I am not around.</li>
-  <li>3.)
-To learn how to use GitHub.</li>
+  <li>To learn how to use GitHub.</li>
-  <li>4.)
-To learn more about ruby and programming in general.</li>
+  <li>To learn more about ruby and programming in general.</li>
 </ol>
 As of this writing, the gem is incomplete and due to it's incredibly specific purpose, it would only work for this agency that I work for.